parsakhaz/imgalign/setup.md

 ```

 It won't work with the default openssl provider since the project was created with an older version of node.

+The GH Action just uses node 14, which has the legacy provider, so it works.